zulvkr/StaticForm/README.md

 On the back end, well...
 There is no back end.

-Actually [Netlify](https://www.netlify.com/) provide the back end, which include:
+Actually **[Netlify](https://www.netlify.com/)** provide the back end, which include:
 * Static edge hosting.
-Your whole website on CDN.
 * Form API end point.
-* Authentication with Netlify Identity.
+* Authentication.
 * Possibly this project will also use Netlify serverless function.

-*Static Form* is preconfigured to work with WhatsApp API and Netlify Form as form end point.
-It was meant to be used that way, but you can bring your own form end point.
+*Static Form* is preconfigured to work with WhatsApp API, Netlify Form and Netlify CMS.
+You can bring your own API/CMSto be integrated.

+## Roadmap

+1. Build complete basic form component: checkbox, radio button, text field, number and email field ⛏.
+2. Make advanced programmable form.
+Form can be programmed to be sent between several Whatsapp numbers based on user input 🌏.
+3. Make advanced programmable form.
+Form output can be customized heavily in admin panel, in example choose different separator, using custom text ⛓.
+4. Build advanced form component: star rating, emoji rating, bank select with good background image, select province component, select country component 🚅.
+5. Build even more advanced component using netlify function.
+Make shipping cost calculator component by consuming API, maybe..
+6. Build more theme 🌈.
+7. Build custom form for the demo website, extend the possibility.

 ## Demo

 *Static Form* lives **[here](https://staticform21.netlify.app)**.

 You can also log in with Github account and make form draft in the **[admin interface](https://staticform21.netlify.app/admin)**.
-If you need your form published in this demo, please contact me personally.
+We will accept your form submission, the site will be updated daily by manual deploy to prevent excessive build time.

 ## Installation